Philosophy, Computing, and Artificial Intelligence

 ?. end-while

-So by passing "food(X)" as a query to its KB, the fox is asking itself whether "∃X food(X)" is a logical consequence of what it believes in order to give itself an instance of the indefinite goal it can try to achieve.
+In passing "food(X)" as a query to its KB, the fox is asking itself whether "∃X food(X)" is a logical consequence of what it believes in order to give itself an instance of the indefinite goal it can try to achieve.
+The fox thinks that cheese is food and what it is trying to obtain and eat.

 What are these things?